-During the third and fourth years students will research and write their dissertation, consulting regularly with their supervisory committee of at least three professors.
-This dissertation will be founded on high scholastic achievement, original research and firm theoretical grounding.
-It must be defended before an examining committee, in accordance with the regulations established by the Faculty of Graduate Studies and Research.
+During the third and fourth years students research and write their dissertations, consulting regularly with their supervisory committee of at least three professors.
+This dissertation is founded on high scholastic achievement, original research and firm theoretical grounding.
+It must be defended before an examining committee in accordance with the regulations established by the Faculty of Graduate Studies and Research.
 No student may proceed to the final oral examination until all other requirements for the degree have been satisfied.

-A student is normally expected to complete the PhD program in four years of full-time study.
+A student typically is expected to complete the PhD program in four years of full-time study.
 While it is expected that students will reside in Edmonton for the first two years of their program, once admitted to candidacy it may well be that residence elsewhere is more appropriate to the successful completion of their research.
-Substantial fieldwork is required of most PhD candidates.
+Substantial archival and museum research is required of most doctoral candidates.

 View the Graduate Program Manual from the Faculty of Graduate Studies.

 Ethics and academic integrity training is mandatory for all newly-admitted graduate students.
 Each student is expected to complete the equivalent of at least eight hours of structured academic activity to meet this requirement:

 Professional Development Requirement